About this Property

 About the Area

 Located in Myrtle Beach, Closer to Heaven 3 bedroom unit is near theme parks and on the beach.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
 Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions